author

 About the author

-Born in London in 1885, F. S. Flint left school at thirteen and educated himself through wide reading, especially in European languages and literature.
-He went on to work in the civil service while steadily building a literary career as a poet, critic, and translator.
+Born in London in 1885, F. S. Flint left school at thirteen and educated himself through wide reading, especially in European languages and poetry.
+He worked for many years in the civil service while building a literary life as a poet, critic, and translator.